dadapera/reddit-bot/README.md

 # reddit-bot
-Bot for performing actions on Reddit.
+Bot for upvote all comments and subcriptions of a selected Redditor.